VPS plan

 Run ss -tulpn and move one service to a different port.

-Configuration is absent or incomplete Compare the generated configuration with the selected deployment path and add only the secrets and paths required.
+Configuration is absent or incomplete Compare the generated configuration with the selected deployment path and add only the secrets, providers, bindings, and paths required.

-Key is wrong, expired, or lacks access Rotate the key through the provider and update the server configuration.
+Key is wrong, expired, or lacks access Rotate the key through the provider and update the server configuration through the documented OpenClaw path.

 Deploy an OpenClaw VPS and use this guide as your review checklist while you prepare the setup.